-For the years ended June 30, 2017 and 2016, the Consortium recognized pension expense and revenue of \$37,798 and \$23,073, respectively, for support provided by the State in the form of nonemployer contributions to KPERS on the Consortium's behalf.
-The Consortium recognized pension expense of \$36,490 for June 30, 2017, which includes the changes in the collective net pension liability, projected earnings on pension plan investments, and the amortization of deferred outflows of resources and deferred inflows of resources for the current period for employer contributions to KPERS for working after retirement employees.
+For the years ended June 30, 2018 and 2017, the Consortium recognized pension revenue of \$42,575 and \$37,798, respectively, for support provided by the State in the form of nonemployer contributions to KPERS on the Consortium's behalf.
+The Consortium recognized pension expense of \$42,716 and \$42,191 for June 30, 2018 and 2017, respectively, which includes the changes in the collective net pension liability, projected earnings on pension plan investments, and the amortization of deferred outflows of resources and deferred inflows of resources for the current period for employer contributions to KPERS for working after retirement employees.